EmiyaSyahriel/CrossLauncher/README.md

 [Baca dalam Bahasa Indonesia](README_ID.md)

-## **⚠ Warning! ⚠**
+> [!WARNING]
-This app is in heavy alpha stage development and therefore not really stable!
-If you have technical issue like crash or system bug, Please refer to [this page](https://github.com/EmiyaSyahriel/CrossLauncher/wiki/Error-Reporting)
+> This app is in heavy alpha stage development and therefore not really stable!
+If you have
+> technical issue like crash or system bug, Please refer to [this page](https://github.com/EmiyaSyahriel/CrossLauncher/wiki/Error-Reporting)

 ## Main Focus
 This launcher is not really focused to be used on touch-screen Android, it's mostly targeted